nomadsdev/veil-sight-python/README.md

 # VeilSight

-**VeilSight** is a robust automation tool for Windows, designed to automate tasks like window detection, image recognition, and text extraction.
-It's ideal for streamlining repetitive tasks and boosting productivity.
+**VeilSight** is a robust automation tool for Windows designed to streamline repetitive tasks through automation.
+It supports window detection, image recognition, and text extraction, making it ideal for boosting productivity.

 ## Features

-- **Window Detection**: Identify specific windows based on titles defined in a configuration file.
+- **Window Detection**: Identify specific windows based on titles defined in the configuration file.
 - **Screen Image Search**: Search for and identify specific images on your screen with multi-scale search capability for improved accuracy.
-- **Text Extraction**: Extract text from images using Tesseract OCR, with support for both English and Thai languages.
+- **Text Extraction**: Extract text from images using Tesseract OCR, supporting both English and Thai languages.
-- **Multiple Window Support**: Handle multiple windows by processing each title specified in the configuration file.
+- **Multiple Window Support**: Process multiple windows based on titles specified in the configuration file.
-- **Configurable Settings**: All essential settings, including window titles, image folder paths, and OCR language preferences, are stored in a `config.ini` file for easy customization.
+- **Configurable Settings**: Customize settings like window titles, image folder paths, and OCR language preferences in the `config.ini` file.
-- **Enhanced Error Handling**: Comprehensive error handling for file loading, image processing, and configuration issues.
+- **Enhanced Error Handling**: Includes error handling for file loading, image processing, and configuration issues.
-- **User-Friendly Interaction**: Users can select specific images to search or choose all available images in the `image/` folder.
+- **User-Friendly Interaction**: Allows users to select specific images to search or choose all images in the `image/` folder.
-- **Detailed Logging**: Logs actions and errors to facilitate debugging and tracking.
+- **Detailed Logging**: Logs actions and errors for debugging and tracking purposes.

 ## Installation